IHT Agricultural Property Relief: Company occupation / ownership tests

 - owned by the company throughout the period of seven years ending with that date and throughout that period occupied (by the company or another) for the purposes of agriculture (the ownership test).

 In strictness the occupation or ownership must be by the company in which the shares or securities are held.
-Occupation or ownership by a subsidiary should be referred to the Appeals Team.
+Occupation or ownership by a subsidiary should be referred to the Litigation and Technical Advice Team (LTAT).

 The purpose of these tests is to prevent exploitation of the relief by a company switching into agricultural property shortly before death or a transfer.